 The net OXPHOS-capacity is calculated by subtracting L from P (Figure 4).
 The net P"/ O_2 equals P"/(P-L), wherein the dissipative LEAK component in the OXPHOS-state may be overestimated.
-This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state by titration of an ET inhibitor (Divakaruni and Brand 2011).
+This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state by titration of an ET-inhibitor (Divakaruni and Brand 2011).
 Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al. 1993).
-In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of O_2 flux measured in the OXPHOS and LEAK states.
+In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of O_2 flux measured in the OXPHOS- and LEAK-states.
 P-L is the upper limit of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Figure 4).

-LEAK-respiration and OXPHOS-capacity depend on (1) the tightness of coupling under the influence of the respiratory uncoupling mechanisms (Figure 3), and (2) the coupling stoichiometry, which varies as a function of the substrate type undergoing oxidation in ET-pathways with either two or three coupling sites (Figure 2B).
-When cocktails with NADH-linked substrates and succinate are used, the relative contribution of ET-pathways with three or two coupling sites cannot be controlled experimentally, is difficult to determine, and may shift in transitions between LEAK-, OXPHOS- and ET-states (Gnaiger 2014).
-Under these experimental conditions, we cannot separate the tightness of coupling versus coupling stoichiometry as the mechanisms of respiratory control in the shift of L/P ratios.
-The tightness of coupling and fully coupled O_2 flux, P-L (Table 2), therefore, are obtained from measurements of coupling control of LEAK-respiration, OXPHOS- and ET-capacities in well-defined pathway states, using either pyruvate and malate as substrates or the classical succinate and rotenone substrate-inhibitor combination (Figure 2B).
+LEAK-respiration and OXPHOS-capacity depend on (I) the tightness of coupling under the influence of the respiratory uncoupling mechanisms (Figure 3), and (2) the coupling stoichiometry, which varies as a function of the substrate type undergoing oxidation in ET-pathways with either two or three coupling sites (Figure 2B).
+When substrate cocktails are used supporting the convergent NADH- and succinate-pathways simultaneously, the relative contribution of ET-pathways with three or two coupling sites cannot be controlled experimentally, is difficult to determine, and may shift in hat gelöscht: excess hat gelöscht: excess E-P hat formatiert: Schriftart: Nicht Kursiv hat gelöscht: excess hat gelöscht: ET hat gelöscht: LEAK transitions between LEAK-, OXPHOS- and ET-states (Gnaiger 2019).
+Under these experimental conditions, we cannot separate the tightness of coupling versus coupling stoichiometry as the mechanisms of respiratory control in a shift of L/P ratios.
+The tightness of coupling and fully coupled O2 flux, P-L (Table 2), therefore, are obtained from measurements of coupling control of LEAK-respiration, OXPHOS- and ET-capacities in well-defined pathway states, using either pyruvate and malate as substrates or the classical succinate and rotenone substrate-inhibitor combination (Figure 2B).